-The students are required to undertake an internship as part of their BA Psychology Honours Programme.
-It is a mandatory Internship for all the students of Semester-V. All the students of Semester-V are required to undertake an internship at grass root level in public institutions for a period of not less than 30 hours at any one of the following organisations:
+The students are required to undertake an internship as part of their BA English Honours Programme.
+It is a mandatory Internship for all the students of Semester-V. All Students of semester-V are required to undertake an internship for a period of not less than 30 hours in any one of the following areas: